Henry I Kőszegi

 Henry (I) Kőszegi from the kindred Héder (Héder nembeli (I.) Kőszegi Henrik, Henrik II.
-Gisingovac, Heinrich II. von Güns; died 26/29 September 1274), commonly known as Henry the Great, was a Hungarian influential lord in the second half of the 13th century, founder and first member of the powerful Kőszegi family.
-Henry was one of the most notable earlier "oligarchs", who ruled de facto independently their dominion during the era of feudal anarchy.
+Gisingovac, Heinrich II. von Güns; died 26/29 September 1274), commonly known as Henry the Great, was a Hungarian influential lord in the second half of the 13th century who was the founder and first member of the powerful Kőszegi family.
+Henry was one of the most notable earlier "oligarchs" who ruled de facto independently their dominion during the era of feudal anarchy.

-In his early career, Henry was the most loyal sidekick for King Béla IV, who drifted into a civil war with his son and heir Duke Stephen.
-Following the death of Béla IV in 1270, Henry went into exile to Bohemia.
-Stephen V died suddenly in 1272 thus Henry was able to return to Hungary.
+In his early career, Henry was the most loyal supporter of King Béla IV, who drifted into a civil war with his son and heir, Duke Stephen.
+After the death of Béla IV in 1270, Henry went into exile to Bohemia.
+Stephen V died suddenly in 1272 and so Henry was able to return to Hungary.
 He became a central figure in the internal conflicts between the rival baronial groups.
 He brutally massacred Béla of Macsó in November 1272 and later also kidnapped the six-year-old Duke Andrew in July 1274.
 Henry was killed in the Battle of Föveny in September 1274.
-19th-century historiography incorrectly referred to him as Henry of Németújvár (or Güssing).
+Historography in the 19th century incorrectly referred to him as Henry of Németújvár (or Güssing).